 Endodontic treatment has the potential to save teeth.
-As an example, if the pulp of the tooth has infection or inflammation due to deep decay, a chip or crack, an endodontic treatment will solve the problem.
-The endodontic treatment removes the inflamed/infected pulp, cleans the inside of the tooth, disinfects it and fills/seals the tooth.
+As an example, if the pulp of the tooth has infection or inflammation due to deep decay, a chip or crack, endodontic treatment will solve the problem.
+The endodontic treatment removes the inflamed/infected pulp, cleans the inside of the tooth, disinfects it, and fills/seals the tooth.
 We then restore the tooth with a filling or crown for protection.

 Endodontists are dentists who provide dental procedures to maintain teeth.
 These procedures primarily focus on the inner tissue portion of the teeth, known as the pulp.
 The roots of the word endodontic stem back to endo which means inside and odont, which means tooth.

 Endodontists are skilled in root canal techniques along with a number of procedures with greater depth.
 Endodontists can diagnose oral pain in a mouth that has a complex system of nerves.
-In general, endodontic treatment is the best choice for teeth that have pulpitis, inflammatory resorption, an abscess and in instances of chronic apical periodontitis.
+In general, endodontic treatment is the best choice for teeth that have pulpitis, inflammatory resorption, an abscess, and in instances of chronic apical periodontitis.

 An endodontic procedure can also be necessary if the tooth crown (the part that protrudes from the gum tissues) wears out and requires posts for structural support.
 The dentist might recommend placing a dental crown over the tooth after the endodontic treatment.

 Endodontic treatment lets the patient enjoy his or her natural smile.
 The patient will love how he or she looks after an endodontic procedure.
 Another benefit is that the patient can eat all the foods he or she loves without a problem.
 The same is true for beverages.

 There will be less need for dental checkups on the enhancement than other procedures.
 As long as people maintain a high quality of oral hygiene, the teeth we assist with an endodontic procedure will have the potential to last a lifetime.